 A failure on the part of any of the Parties to carry out the terms of the Agreement shall result in the following process.
 First, the party that believes another party is failing to carry out the terms of the Agreement shall present the problem to the Joint Panel for resolution.
 If the Joint Panel cannot resolve the issue to the satisfaction of the Party, the Party may bring the issue to the Executive Director of the Coastal Commission and the Deputy Director for Fisheries of the DFG, who shall jointly try to resolve the problem.
-If the Executive Director of the Coastal Commission and the Deputy Director for Fisheries of the Coastal Commission and the Deputy Director for Fisheries of the Secretary for Resources for resolution.
+If the Executive Director of the Coastal Commission and the DFG cannot resolve the issue, the matter shall be referred to the Secretary for Resources for resolution.